ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"
 [labeldistribution]: ./images/label_distribution.png "Label Distribution"
+[originalsampleimg]: ./images/original_sample_img.png "Original Sample Image from Training Data"

 # Input Data
+![alt text][labeldistribution]

 The input data is not balanced across the labels which could affect the accuracy of the neural net.
+As can be seen from the graph above, some labels have a larger amount of data than others.

 So for this reason I augmented the input data so that it could provide a uniform set of training data.

+There are multiple techniques which can be used to augment the data and there is even a library which can be used to augment the training data.
+[ImgAug Link](https://github.com/aleju/imgaug)

+However, I wrote my own code using a mix of opencv and skimage libraries to have a better control over the whole process.
+Also there were restrictions with what kinds of image augmentation could be performed which I wasn't sure could be handled with ImgAug.

+### Original Image
-![alt text][labeldistribution]
+![alt text][originalsampleimg]

+## Techniques
+* Random rotations between -10 and 10 degrees.
+* Random translation between -10 and 10 pixels in any direction.
+* Random zoom between factors of 1 and 1.3.
+* Random shearing between -25 and 25 degrees.
+* Bool choice to invert colors.
+* Sobel edge detector applied to 1/4 of images.